 A compressor efficiency or build-up test can be run which is not too difficult.
+Before the test, the crankcase of a selflubricated type compressor should be properly filled with lubricating oil.
 An engine lubricated compressor must be connected to an oil supply line of at least 15 pounds pressure during the test and an oil return line must be installed to keep the crankcase drained.
 The compressor (when tested) should be tested without a strainer.

-To the discharge port of the compressor connect a reservoir or reservoirs whose volume plus the volume of the connecting line equals 1300 cubic inches.
-Run the compressor between 1700 and 1750 RPM.
-Elapsed time that the compressor takes to build up from 0 to 100 psi should be 36 seconds maximum.
-During the above test, the compressor should be checked for oil leakage and noisy operation.
+To the discharge port of the compressor, connect a reservoir or reservoirs whose volume plus the volume of the connecting line equals 1,300 cubic inches.
+Run the compressor between 1,700 and 1,750 RPM.
+Elapsed time that the compressor takes to build up from 0 to 100 psi depends on the type compressor as follows: